EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

     participant NP as Natural person
     participant PP as PID Provider/authentic source
     participant PPW as PID Provider wallet
-	participant CW as Client wallet
+	participant CW as Legal person wallet
     participant VDR
-    participant AS as Autentication server
+    participant AS as Authorization server

     NP->>PP: Apply for/request LPID at eService